oguzbilgic/oguzbilgic.github.com/_posts/2010-12-02-Cloud-Browser-by-Google-or-Facebook.markdown

 not here.

-Basic solution is storing every single user data created by browser (chrome/ie/safari or new browser) ,on web.
+Basic solution is storing every single user data created by browser (chrome/ie/safari or new browser) ,on the cloud.
 This can be done by browser extension or by a new type of browser.
 User has to login to this browser via his/her Google account, so browser can gather all the data from web and create his/her own browser

-## ID
+## Passwords

-User can store all of his/her login information in just one place, so user does not need be worry about all his/her passwords anymore.
-Just login to the browser and it is gonna remember everything about you.
+User can store all of his login information in just one place, so he does not need worry about all his passwords anymore.
+Just login to the browser and it is going to remember all your logged in accounts.

 OpenID does not work well because It requires developers to learn and use it.
-Instead of forcing developers to use it, this system can also work with all current login systems.
+Instead of forcing every single website to implement an authenticatin system, users can sync all their passwords.

 This can turn google accounts in to one Unique-Online-Ids.

 ## Bookmarks

-Google is currently syncing all bookmarks data, but it is not enough because I can not access them from temporary computers.
-If I can not access them from other computer why do Google store them on web?
+Google is currently syncing all bookmarks data, but it is not enough because I can not access them easily from a temporary device.
+If I can not access them from other computer why do Google store them on cloud?

-## Browser History
+## History

-Also, the whole history of the browser has to be stored on the web.
+Also, the whole history of the browser has to be stored on the cloud.

-## And All Other Preferences
+## Settings - Themes - Autofill

 But storing just these basic data is not enough.
 Every single data has to be syned, and when user logs out, every information on local machines should be deleted.

-## Apps / Widgets / Social Data / Contacts
+## Apps - Extensions - Contacts

 Later on this browser can be improved by adding built-in apps, widgets and Instant messaging application.